Most parents know that enforcing a bedtime for schoolchildren can be a real battle. To say that it’s hard to make kids sleep is an understatement.

 Try to keep a regular sleep-wake cycle for your child.
 Make sure they sleep and wake up around the same time every day.
 If you want to make changes, start with 15-minute adjustments every two days.

 You Can’t Always Dictate Sleep

-You can’t force a child to sleep, but you can always enforce a bedtime.
+Although you can’t force a child to sleep, you can always enforce a bedtime.
 When your child is already in bed and the lights are out, they will eventually get bored and fall asleep.
 Avoid rowdy activities after dinnertime.
 It’s also a good idea to stop watching TV and playing with gadgets just before sleeping.

 A Bedtime Routine Is Important

 If you are a busy working parent, the period before sleeping is the best time to reconnect with your child.
 Take advantage of this quiet time to form a stronger bond with one another.
 You can read a book together or ask about your child’s day.

 Help Your Child Relax Before Bedtime With The Best Bath Salts